Cantering horse on an adventurous trail riding holiday

 • Day 1 1 : EUROPE - WINDHOEK

-International flight overnight to Windhoek - it is likely that you will need to change planes either in Johannesburg or elsewhere in Europe as there are no direct flights from the UK to Namibia.
+International flight overnight to Windhoek - arriving the following day (day 2).
 Flights are not included but we can book these for you on request.

 • Day 2 2 : WINDHOEK